helloiamoliver/11ty-japan/posts/day-7-onwards.md

 We explored around here for an hour, before going back to the station and boarding our Shinano #18 towards Nagiso.

 ![](/japan/media/1000019522.jpg)
-We're now staying in a beautiful Ryokan in _____, the _______.
+We're now staying in the beautiful Onyado Daikchi Ryokan in Tsumago.
 The views are absolutely stunning, and we had a delicious evening meal.
 There are six rooms in the entire guesthouse, and it feels very quiet (the soothing rain outside also helps!).

 ![](/japan/media/1000019555.jpg)
 ![](/japan/media/1000019565.jpg)